Pickup on South Street (Sam Fuller 1953)

 Art by Guy Peellaert.

 A review of Nymphomaniac for Critic’s Notebook.
 In the audience I was with, Vol I went down reasonably well, not counting the man snoring two rows in front of me.
 But Vol II tested the public beyond endurance.
-Guffaws began early, when a very young Joe has a vision of Messalina and the Whore Of Babylon simultaneously; they grew through Charlotte Gainsbourg’s session with two black man who don’t speak English, the actors’ erect members bobbing in the foreground; but their nerve finally failed when P urinates on Joe at the end, a sight that led the row behind me to guffaw with generic British discomfort and a wish to be down the pub.
+Guffaws began early, when a very young Joe has a vision of Messalina and the Whore Of Babylon simultaneously; they grew through Charlotte Gainsbourg’s session with two black man who don’t speak English, the actors’ erect members bobbing in the foreground; but their nerve finally failed when P urinates on Joe, a sight that led the row behind me to guffaw with generic British discomfort and a wish to be down the pub.

 Personally my nerve only cracked when I realised that Connie Nielsen was going to be in it for about 45 seconds.